 When you’re injured in a work accident, the recovery process can be long.
-You need workers comp benefits for your injuries, but you might be worried about your rights as a worker.
-You might be unsure where to begin and what compensation you may be eligible for with your claim.
+You need benefits through the Iowa Workers' Compensation Act for your injuries, but you might be worried about your rights.
+You might be unsure where to begin, how workers' compensation works, and what compensation you may be eligible for with your claim.
 If you’ve been injured at work, check out the three things you need to know about the Iowa Workers’ Compensation Act.
 Your attorney can help you understand this act and get the full workers' comp benefits you’re eligible for, including coverage of your associated medical costs and partial wage replacement.

 Most Workers Are Covered Under the Iowa Workers' Compensation Act

 If you’ve been injured on the job, your first concern might be about your eligibility.
 You might worry that you have no grounds for benefits based on your status as a worker.
 Fortunately, most workers are eligible for compensation after on-the-job injuries.
 Even if you’re a part-time worker, you should be eligible for compensation.
 Keep in mind, though, that a few groups, such as independent contractors, are currently not considered employees.
-If you’re not eligible under the Iowa Workers Compensation Act, your workers comp lawyer can discuss your options for benefits.
+If you’re not eligible under the Iowa Workers' Compensation Act, your workers' comp lawyer can discuss your options for benefits.

 Workplace Injuries and Illnesses